-This document sets out the arrangements for Safeguarding and Child Protection at the NAME Academy.
+This document sets out the arrangements for Safeguarding and Child Protection at Medeshamstede Academy.

-The Medehamstede Academy is committed to Safeguarding and encourages a strong culture of vigilance in this area.
+Medeshamstede Academy is committed to Safeguarding and encourages a strong culture of vigilance in this area.

-This document forms part of the integrated safeguarding portfolio and should be read alongside:
+This document forms part of the integrated safeguarding portfolio and should be readalongside:

-- Greenwood Academies Trust: Trust Safeguarding Policy; - Greenwood Academies Trust: Managing Allegations Against Adults Working within the Trust Policy; - Greenwood Academies Trust: Safeguarding Training Curriculum (Internal) - DfE Keeping Children Safe in Education September 2023; - Working Together to Safeguard Children July 2018; - Local arrangements for managing allegations issued through the relevant Local Safeguarding Partnership; - Sexual violence and sexual harassment between children in schools and colleges 2021; - The Children Act 1989 and 2004; - The Children and Social Work Act 2017; - The Education Act 2002;
+- Greenwood Academies Trust: Trust Safeguarding Policy; - Greenwood Academies Trust: Managing Allegations Against Adults Working within the Trust Policy; - Greenwood Academies Trust: Safeguarding Training Curriculum (Internal) - DfE Keeping Children Safe in Education September 2024; KCSIE 2024 - Working Together to Safeguard Children Dec 2023; WTTSC 2023 - Local arrangements for managing allegations issued through the relevant Local Safeguarding Children Partnership; - The Children Act 1989 and 2004; - The Children and Social Work Act 2017; - The Education Act 2002;